deusExMac/WebScraper/README.md

 TODO: library extraction files have been  updated with new properties.
 Make changes here!
-Below is an example of a .exr file and the way rules are specified in json
+Below is an example of a .exr file that is used to extract data related to football teams from wikipedia pages.
+It contains 4 rules that will be applied to all wikipedia pages downloaded.

 ```
 #